 As well as providing regular opportunities for the children to perform to their peers, children perform to the school and wider community, e.g. collective worship, church at Harvest and Easter, Christmas and Summer productions.

-Currently, a weekly recorder club is available for our KS2 children to attend.
 A broad range of musical styles and genres are experienced through songs used as ‘welcoming’ music as children enter the room for collective worship.
 We also take the children to see a live performance, which involves musical elements, at the pantomime every year.

 Impact is monitored through formative and summative assessment opportunities, as well as through performances each half term, subject monitoring by the subject lead and pupil perceptions.